matheus-pereira/elric/website/versioned_docs/version-25.x/TimerMocks.md

 title: Timer Mocks
 ---

-The native timer functions (i.e., `setTimeout`, `setInterval`, `clearTimeout`, `clearInterval`) are less than ideal for a testing environment since they depend on real time to elapse.
-Jest can swap out timers with functions that allow you to control the passage of time.
+The native timer functions (i.e., `setTimeout`, `setInterval`, `clearTimeout`, `clearInterval`) are less than ideal for a testing environment since they depend on real time to elapse. elric can swap out timers with functions that allow you to control the passage of time.
 [Great Scott!](https://www.youtube.com/watch?v=QZoJ2Pt27BY)

 ```javascript title="timerGame.js"
 'use strict';